fhinkel/InteractiveShell/Readme.md

 You need
 * node.js and npm
-* Docker
+* Docker (or boot2docker)
 * [Macaulay2](http://www.macaulay2.com)
-* different node packages, use npm install to get them (express, socket.io,... )
-* [forever](https://github.com/nodejitsu/forever) to run server as a daemon, use npm install forever -g.
+* Optional: [forever](https://github.com/nodejitsu/forever) to run server as a daemon

+## Contributing
+We welcome any contributions.
+Feel free to send us an email if you have any questions.